Strong existence and uniqueness for stochastic differential equation with H{\"o}lder drift and degenerate noise: Abstract

 \section{Abstract}

-We here prove pathwise (strong) uniqueness for degenerate systems with Hölder drift, for Hölder exponent larger than the critical value $c_c=2/3$.
-This work extends the one by Veretennikov \cite{VERE}, Krylov and Röckner \cite{KrRo} and Flandoli \cite{FLAND1} from non-degenerate to degenerate cases.
-In comparison with, the non trivial value for $c_c$ is here the price to pay to balance the degeneracy of the noise.
-The main tool for proving strong solvability relies on regularization property of the associated PDE, which is degenerated in the current framework.
+In this paper, we prove pathwise uniqueness for stochastic degenerate systems with a H\"{o}lder drift, for a H\"{o}lder exponent larger than the critical value $2/3$.
+This work extends to the degenerate setting the earlier results obtained by Zvonkin \cite{zvonkin_transformation_1974}, Veretennikov \cite{veretennikov_strong_1980}, Krylov and R\"{o}ckner \cite{krylov_strong_2005} from non-degenerate to degenerate cases.
+The existence of a threshold for the H\"{o}lder exponent in the degenerate case may be understood as the price to pay to balance the degeneracy of the noise.
+Our proof relies on regularization properties of the associated PDE, which is degenerate in the current framework and is based on a parametrix method.